-CHAPTER 15. - RESERVED

-CHAPTER 16. - TRANSITION AND OTHER PROVISIONS
+CHAPTER 17. - TRANSITION AND OTHER PROVISIONS

-Section 16.1. - Transfer of powers.
+Section 17.1. - Transfer of powers.

 The powers and the duties, under the Connecticut General Statutes or any ordinance or regulation in force at the time this Charter shall take effect, which are conferred and imposed upon any board which is abolished by this Charter or superseded by the creation herein of a new board, shall be thereafter exercised and discharged by the board upon which are imposed corresponding or like functions, powers and duties under the provisions of this Charter.